Kuuuube/kanjigrid/README.md

 - Removed `Missing Kanji` in groupings when there are no missing kanji.

 - Added better counts and percentages to grids.

+- Added option to copy kanji on click instead of searching in a browser.

 ## Bug Fixes